-Greenhouse Design (BL2-P)
+Plant Growth Room Design (BL2-P)

-A greenhouse floor composed of an impervious material.
+A plant growth room floor composed of an impervious material.
 Concrete is recommended, but gravel or other porous material under benches is acceptable unless propagules of experimental organisms are readily disseminated through soil.
 Soil beds are acceptable unless propagules of experimental organisms are readily disseminated through soil.
-Windows and other openings in the walls and roof of the greenhouse facility may be open for ventilation as needed for proper operation and do not require any special barrier to exclude pollen or microorganisms; however, screens are required to exclude small flying animals (e.g., arthropods and birds).
+Windows and other openings in the walls and roof of the plant growth facility may be open for ventilation as needed for proper operation and do not require any special barrier to exclude pollen or microorganisms; however, screens are required to exclude small flying animals (e.g., arthropods and birds).